Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

   var svg = body.select("svg"); // select the <svg> that lies within the <body>
 ```
 You just did your first D3 Selection!
-Notice that we only selected ONE object.
-To select multiple objects, try:
+Notice that we only selected ONE object with .select().
+To select multiple objects, try .selectAll() as as shown below:

 #### Add this line of code to your hello-d3.html to select ALL of the circle objects in the SVG

 ```JavaScript
   var circle = svg.selectAll("circle");
 ```

 Not very exciting, but this will provide us with a little intro to how to debug your scripts in a web browser using the browser's Developer Tools.

 #### Find the  Developer Tools for debugging your code by doing the following: